OpenSignLabs/OpenSign/README.md

 ### License

-OpenSign is licensed under the MIT License.
+OpenSign is licensed under the AGPL License.
 For more details, see the [LICENSE](LICENSE.md) file.

 ---